Wayland prison visiting information

 If you've made an online visit booking request and haven't received a confirmation email within 1-3 working days, please email firstname.lastname@example.org or call 01953 804152.

-Additional information: There is a Visitors' Centre offering refreshments and a play area for main prisoners' children in the visits room.
-This is supervised and managed by The Ormiston Children & Family Trust.
-It is a No Smoking facility.
+Additional information: There is a Visitors' Centre where visitors can book in and wait prior to be taken to the main visits hall.
+The main visits hall is accessible from 1230 and offers refreshments (Hot and cold.)
+A play area for children is situated in the visits hall and this is supervised and managed by The Ormiston Children & Family Trust.
+The Visits hall is a No Smoking facility.
 Disabled access exists to the Visits Rooms with a stair lift available to the Main Visits Hall.
 Please note property and cash cannot be handed in on Visits.
 All hand bags, smoking requisites and mobile phones etc, must be stored in the lockers in the visitors centre, or otherwise secured.
 It is not possible to enter the establishment with these items.
 Items required for the changing and feeding of infants may be brought in for use during the visiting period.
 High chairs and carry chairs are available in the visiting hall, as are appropriate changing facilities.
 A maximum of £50 per visit may be taken into the visits hall for family visits and £30 for domestic visits to purchase refreshments.
 HMP Wayland endeavors to provide where ever possible a two hour Social visit, with the national minimum entitlement being a one hour visit per session.

 You may be entitled to help with your travel expenses.
 Please visit the Assisted Prison Visits Scheme page for more information.